vearutop/flatjsonl/README.md

   -skip-zero-cols
         Skip columns with zero values.
   -sql-max-cols int
-        Maximum columns in single SQL table (SQLite will fail with more than 2000). (default 500) -sql-table string
+        Maximum columns in single SQL table (SQLite will fail with more than 2000). (default 2000) -sql-table string
         Table name. (default "flatjsonl")
   -sqlite string
         Output to SQLite file.
+  -sqlite3-cli
+        Use SQLite3 CLI to import via CSV.
   -verbosity int
         Show progress in STDERR, 0 disables status, 2 adds more metrics. (default 1) -version